jbathel/simple_shell/README.md

-# Simple Shell - :fire: A Hell of a Shell (In a Shell...) :fire:
+# :fire: :shell: Simple Shell - A Hell of a Shell (In a Shell...) :shell: :fire:
  - Jessica Bathel and Yashar Mateen

 ### simple_shell: